Want to learn more about Treatment - treat larvae

 Caterpillars rarely have more than one generation in indoor conditions, they're most commonly found outdoors but might be brought in with a plant by accident.

 QUESTIONS ABOUT LARVAE

 WHAT DO THEY EAT?
-This depends on the exact type of Larvae, but they typically feed on the leaves of your plants, although they may also eat fruits or other parts of the plant.
-Others feed on fungi in the soil.
+This depends on the exact type of larvae, but they typically feed on the leaves of your plants, although they may also eat fruits or other parts.
+Some species accept a wide range of host plants while others are species specific.

 HOW REGULARLY SHOULD I CHECK MY PLANT FOR LARVAE?
-If you want to be really diligent (and if your plants are outside) then it may be worth the trouble to quickly check your plants on a daily basis during the summer months.
-This is the easiest way to spot a new infestation threat early - therefore making it easier to prevent.
-However, if checking every day feels excessive, then around every 3-5 days should also be effective.
+If you want to be really diligent (and if your plants are outside) then it may be worth the trouble to quickly check your plants with each watering during the summer months.
+This is the easiest way to spot a new infestation threat early - making it easier to prevent.
+However, if checking every day feels excessive, then around once a week should also be fine.
+This way you can also find other potential issues early on.
 The key is early treatment!

 HOW LONG DO THEY LIVE?
-Larvae are actually part of a life stage that the majority of insects go through.
-As such, they are essentially young insects.
-How long this stage of the life cycle lasts depends on the exact type of insect, and can vary greatly, e.g. anything between 5 and 21 days for some types.
-They are a threat to plants as they must consume a lot of food in order to produce the energy needed to transition into their adult form.
+The length of this stage of an insect's life cycle depends on the exact type of insect, and can vary greatly.
+They are a threat to plants as they consume a lot of food in order to produce the energy needed to transition into their adult form.